 Holidays are always a fun time on Dancing With the Stars and back in Season 25 of the hit show was no exception.
 During this Halloween-themed evening, the dancers were divided into two teams: Team “Monster Mash” and Team “Phantom of the Opera.”

 We’re not sure which group we liked better, but the judges were Team Phantom all the way!

 - Scaredy-cats and Fred

 To wrap things up, we’ve got to throw in a little Fred Astaire.
 It’s the “Piano Dance” from the 1950 film Let’s Dance.
 The skill displayed here is heart-stopping, but the only scare comes in the form of some four-legged friends toward the end!

-If you don’t want to end up looking a fright on the dance floor, come by your local Fred Astaire Dance Studio for a lesson.
+If you don’t want to end up looking a fright on the dance floor, come by your local Fred Astaire Dance Studios for a lesson.
 You’ll bewitch your partners in no time!